-IV.B.1.c).(1).(a) pre-hospital and initial emergency department care of a patient with brain injury; ^(Core) IV.B.1.c).(1).(b) the consultative role of brain injury medicine in support of emergency medicine, neurological surgery, neurology, orthopaedic surgery, and other specialties in acute care settings, including intensive and critical care units; ^(Core) Subspecialty-Specific Background and Intent: The brain injury medicine physician is expected to have knowledge of how acute medical and surgical management influences outcomes.
+IV.B.1.c).(1) Fellows must demonstrate proficiency in their knowledge of: IV.B.1.c).(1).(a) pre-hospital and initial emergency department care of the a patient with brain injury; (Core) IV.B.1.c).(1).(b) the consultative role of brain injury medicine in support of emergency medicine, neurological surgery, neurology, orthopaedic surgery, and other specialties in acute care settings, including intensive and critical care units; (Core) IV.B.1.c).(1).(c) management of increased intracranial pressure;

+Subspecialty-Specific Background and Intent: The brain injury medicine physician is expected to have knowledge of how acute medical and surgical management influences outcomes.
 This competence can be gained through didactics and by providing brain injury medicine consultation to other medical, surgical, or intensivist services primarily managing patients with brain injury.

-IV.B.1.c).(1).(c) the natural history and evolution of organ system functioning after brain injury and the interaction among various organ systems; ^(Core) IV.B.1.c).(1).(d) neuropharmacology and psychopharmacology as they relate to the management of cognitive, emotional, executive, and linguistic dysfunction; (Core) IV.B.1.c).(1).(e) the interaction between brain injury and aging; ^(Core) IV.B.1.c).(1).(f) prevention and treatment of secondary complications of brain injury; ^(Core) IV.B.1.c).(1).(g) the relationship between known prognostic factors on the ultimate residual functional capacity; ^(Core) IV.B.1.c).(1).(h) assessment and functional implications of the spectrum of impaired cognitive functions in brain injury; and, ^(Core) IV.B.1.c).(1).(i) consequences of repetitive brain injuries and associated neurodegenerative disorders such as chronic traumatic encephalopathy. ^(Core) IV.B.1.d) Practice-based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning. ^(Core) IV.B.1.e) Interpersonal and Communication Skills
+IV.B.1.c).(1).(d) the natural history and evolution of organ system functioning after brain injury and the interaction among various organ systems; (Core) IV.B.1.c).(1).(e) neuropharmacology and psychopharmacology as they relate to the management of cognitive, emotional, executive, and linguistic dysfunction; (Core) IV.B.1.c).(1).(f) the interaction between brain injury and aging; (Core) IV.B.1.c).(1).(g) prevention and treatment of secondary complications of brain injury; (Core) IV.B.1.c).(1).(h) the relationship between known prognostic factors on the ultimate residual functional capacity; (Core) IV.B.1.c).(1).(i) assessment and functional implications of the spectrum of impaired cognitive functions in brain injury; and, (Core)

+IV.B.1.c).(1).(j)

+consequences of repetitive brain head injuries and associated neurodegenerative disorders such as chronic traumatic encephalopathy.
+(Core)

+IV.B.1.d)

+Practice-based Learning and Improvement

+Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
+(Core)

+IV.B.1.e)